What Do Logging Worker Supervisor Do?

 - Buck Swamper

-There were about 48,700 jobs for Logging Worker Supervisor in 2016 (in the United States).
+In 2016, there was an estimated number of 48,700 jobs in the United States for Logging Worker Supervisor.
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Logging Worker Supervisor by 2026.
-The BLS estimates 6,500 yearly job openings in this field.
+There will be an estimated 6,500 positions for Logging Worker Supervisor per year.

 The states with the most job growth for Logging Worker Supervisor are Nevada, Wyoming, and Oregon.
 Watch out if you plan on working in South Carolina, Florida, or Ohio.
 These states have the worst job growth for this type of profession.